 So why do I have so many?

 I have no idea.
 I love farmhouse tables and I love having them in our home.
-I get asked about farmhouse tables all of the time I thought it might be fun to share some history and where I found each of these tables.
+A lot of you have asked about farmhouse tables and I thought it might be fun to share some history and where I found each of these tables.

 This is my most recent farmhouse purchase.
 I bought the table at my favorite vintage sale which is the Roundtop Antique sale in Round Top and Warrenton, Texas.
 The chairs don’t match but that’s ok because that was intentional.